ShoreShop/ShoreModel_Benchmark/README.md

 <img src="figures/transects.jpg" width="400">

 ### Tasks
-Given the shoreline position data in the 1987-2018 period, along with the shoreline position in 1950 and wave data spanning from 1950 to 2024, participants are tasked with:
+Given the shoreline position data in the 1987-2018 period, along with the shoreline position in 1950 and wave data spanning from 1950 to 2100, participants are tasked with:

 - ***Task1.Short-term prediction***: Predict the shoreline position between **2019-01-01 and 2023-12-31** with **daily** timestep.
 - ***Task2.Medium-term prediction***: Predict the shoreline position between **1951-05-01 and 1986-12-31** with **daily** timestep.
+- ***Task3.Long-term prediction***: Predict the shoreline position between **2019-01-01 and 2100-12-31** with **daily** timestep.

 ### Evaluation
 - **Target transects**: The target transects used for evaluation include ***Transects 2, 5 and 8*** in the North end, the middle and the South end of the beach respectively.
 - **Target shorelines**: For each target transect, the model prediction will be evaluated against the observed shoreline data at target datetimes.
 The target datetimes for short-term and medium-term tasks are in `shorelines_target_short.csv` and `shorelines_target_medium.csv`.
 For blind testing, the observed shoreline data in the target window will be withheld for all participants.
+The long-term prediction will **not** be evaluated, and the results are only for discussion.
 - **Evaluation metrics**: [Taylor diagram](https://en.wikipedia.org/wiki/Taylor_diagram) (consisting of root-mean-square-error (RMSE), Correlation and standard deviation (STD)) will be used to visualize and compare the model performance for each of the target transect.\
 RMSE and STD of prediction are normalized by dividing them by the STD of the observation (target).
 This ensures that all three statistical parameters in the diagram fall within the range of [0, 1].
 The distance $Dist_{i}$ between the model points and the target point (the black triangle) in the Taylor diagram is calculated for each target transect.
 The average of the distance across all target transects $Dist_{avg}$ serves as the final metric for ranking the model performance.
 A smaller distance indicates better model performance.